foreergames/Spiralescape-Data-protection-policy/README.md

 # Hexagonescape-Data-protection-policy
-Welcome to the Hexagone app for Android!
+Welcome to the Hexagonescape app for Android!

 This is an open source Android app developed by Ömer Özkul.
 The app is available on Google Play.